dankamongmen/notcurses/USAGE.md

 // Read a UTF-32-encoded Unicode codepoint from input.
 This might only be part
 // of a larger EGC.
 Provide a NULL 'ts' to block at length, and otherwise a
+// timespec specifying an absolute deadline calculated using CLOCK_MONOTONIC.
-// timespec to bound blocking.
-Returns a single Unicode code point, or
+// Returns a single Unicode code point, or a synthesized special key constant,
-// (uint32_t)-1 on error.
+// or (uint32_t)-1 on error.
 Returns 0 on a timeout.
-If an event is processed, the
+If an event is processed,
-// return value is the 'id' field from that event. 'ni' may be NULL. 'ts' is an
+// the return value is the 'id' field from that event. 'ni' may be NULL. uint32_t notcurses_get(struct notcurses* n, const struct timespec* ts,
-// a delay bound against CLOCK_MONOTONIC (see clock_gettime(2)).
-uint32_t notcurses_get(struct notcurses* n, const struct timespec* ts,
                        ncinput* ni);